sk3pp3r/cheat-sheet-pdf/README.md

     1. [Rsync](pdf/rsync.pdf) is a fast and extraordinarily versatile file copying tool.
 It can copy locally, to/from another host over any remote shell, or to/from a remote rsync daemon.
 1. [Redis](pdf/redis.pdf) is an in-memory data structure store, used as a database, cache and message broker.
 1. [Slack](pdf/slack.pdf) is a messaging tool for making communication fast and easy.
 It lets you share messages and files with your team, organized by channel.
+1. [Puppet](pdf/puppet) lets you automate the enforcement, security, and delivery of your hybrid or cloud-native infrastructure.